Pritesh-Lathiya/Visualization-Dashboard-with-Python-Streamlit/README.md

 # Visualization-Dashboard-with-Python-Streamlit

-- **Dashboard for visualization of the dataset, we can also upload any other datset and can obtain any chart for any column.**
+- **'Dashboard for visualization of the dataset, we can also upload any other datset and can obtain any chart for any column.'**
 - **we can download chart image**

 # Charts
-There are 7 types of charts we can get
+There are 7 types of charts we can obtain
 1. Bar chart
 2. Pie chart
 3. Line chart